Chances are you took many losses while becoming the man you are today, but watching your kids catch an L isn’t always the easiest.

 My oldest son recently took not one but two back-to-back Ls in basketball like his name was Meek Mill!
 These were two huge championship games in competitive basketball leagues and I won’t lie, losing both hurt even if we got second place in both leagues.

 Even though I was the coach and was super upset I couldn’t show that to the kids.
-See, us dads get all caught up in our feelings forgetting that our kids are lost in their feelings.
+See, we dads get all caught up in our feelings forgetting that our kids are lost in their feelings.
 They need someone strong by them and they need to be able to vent or cry as needed!

 So your kid took losing hard, what are you going to do about it now?